hoelzl/Poem/index.md

 ---

 Poem is a language for designing awareness mechanisms for adaptive, autonomous systems.

-What does that mean, exactly?
+Wait, what does that mean, exactly?

 Autonomy, Awareness and Self-Expression
 ---------------------------------------